Bernard Pollard: "The Patriot Killer"

 Beginning in 2008, while Pollard was with the Kansas City Chiefs, a series of events began to take place that would alter the course of four Patriots' seasons.

 During the first week of the 2008 season, Pollard was knocked to the ground while trying to sack Tom Brady.
 On the ground, Pollard lunged at Brady's legs, connecting his helmet to Brady's left knee and tearing the quarterback's anterior cruciate and medial collateral ligaments.
-Brady's season was prematurely over.
+Brady's season was prematurely over, and the season marked only the second time (the other being 2002) in the Brady–Belichick era where the team missed the playoffs.

 In 2009, while Pollard was with the Houston Texans, Brady threw a pass to Wes Welker to the short left side of the field, which he then took up the field.
 Pollard closed in on Welker fast, forcing the diminutive receiver to cut to his right, possibly faster than he anticipated.
 His left plant foot slipped and he tore his ACL and MCL, missing the playoffs that year.

 In the AFC Championship Game following the 2011 season, Patriots tight end Rob Gronkowski caught a pass of about 20 yards with Pollard in coverage.
-Pollard wrapped Gronkowski up to take him to the ground.
+Pollard, now a member of the Baltimore Ravens, wrapped Gronkowski up to take him to the ground.
 As Gronkowski hit the turf, Pollard's right thigh forcefully landed on Gronkowski's left ankle.
 Gronkowski suffered a high ankle sprain.
 Gronkowski played in the Super Bowl two weeks later, but the injury limited him to just two catches for 26 yards.

 In the fourth quarter of the 2012 AFC Championship Game, as the Patriots were driving in an attempt to tie the game, Pollard launched a direct helmet-to-helmet hit which concussed running back Stevan Ridley.
 Ridley immediately lost consciousness and control of the ball, which was scooped up by the Ravens to take over possession, while wide receiver Brandon Lloyd tended to his fallen teammate.
 This sealed the Ravens' victory, advancing them to Super Bowl XLVII, in which they defeated the San Francisco 49ers.
-Though Ridley recovered in time to play in the 2013 NFL season, he was unable to retain his job as a starter, and has been released by five different NFL teams since 2013.
+Though Ridley recovered in time to play in the 2013 NFL season, he was unable to retain his job as a starter, and was released by five different NFL teams since 2013.

+Pollard was also the final player to tackle Aaron Hernandez in an NFL game.